adcloud/adcloud.github.com/source/about/work_at_adcloud.markdown

 \# 4: Fun at work
 ---
 Last but not least we just spend a lot of time working.
 So we try to make it as pleasant as possible: This includes free drinks, and office in the [center](http://maps.google.de/maps?f=q&source=s_q&hl=de&geocode=&q=Adcloud+GmbH,+K%C3%B6ln&aq=t&sll=51.151786,10.415039&sspn=18.676297,42.407227&ie=UTF8&hq=Adcloud+GmbH,&hnear=K%C3%B6ln,+Nordrhein-Westfalen&t=h&ll=50.941826,6.936321&spn=0.03656,0.082827&z=14&layer=c&cbll=50.941682,6.936591&panoid=V7fZsdjW52tul8e5aBKh6g&cbp=12,288.94,,0,-8.03) of Cologne with our own BBQ on the [roof deck](http://stuff.thylmann.net/the-party-starts-adcloud) and of course a Kicker.

-# Let's talk

-{% img right /images/matthias-luebken.jpg %}

-If this sounds interesting to you, please stop by our [Jobspage](http://hire.jobvite.com/CompanyJobs/Careers.aspx?k=JobListing&c=qF59Vfwy&jvresize=%2fstorage%2fstuff%2fFrameResize.html&v=1), drop us an [Email](mailto:matthias.luebken@adcloud.com) or even fork one of our [projects](https://github.com/adcloud).
-We would love to continue the discussion with another coffee.